oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 The panel holding the properties will be collapsed by default (extendable panel).
 Once inbound/outbound was enabled all three field must be filled (This will be verified before allowing to close the dialog).
 If QoS properties were set in the network dialog as preset for all VNICs - these setting will appear in the VNIC.
 The user can override them in the VNIC dialog.

+### Permissions

+Only a user permitted to edit the network may edit the QoS properties in the network dialog or override the QoS properties in the VNIC dialog.

 ## Backend

 A new entity will be created (NetworkQoS) which will hold the QoS properties.
 NetworkQoS field will be added to NetworkInterface object and Network object.
 Fields values will be seved in DB and ovf.